codeforpdx/dwellinglybackend/CONTRIBUTING.md

 ## Project Components

-The three main areas are resources, models, and schemas.
-This is in line with an MVC web application.
-The resources directory contains all of the controllers/endpoints.
-Resources is the terminology that Flask-restful uses and it is the terminology used here.
-Models are the models, that is where the database tables are defined, and methods that are related to fetching data from the database.
-The Schemas are for the Marshmallow library, and they define how to validate, serialize, and deserialize the data.
+The three main areas of the application to be familiar with are resources, models, and schemas.
+The models and resources align respectively with the model and controller components of a Model-View-Controller (MVC) web application.
+Schemas are used for input validation and deserialization.

 A fourth potential main area is the `serializers` folder, which will be used to build the response.